-Why Are the Tires Black?
+Why the Tires Are Black?
 There Is a GOOD Reason.

 Two tires next to each other.
 The one is black, while the other is completely white (only the rim appears to be black.
 The background is completely black.
 The white tire appears to be slimmer than the black one, as it represents the wheels in the past.

-What is Rubber?
+What Is Rubber?

 Rubber trees in a row inside their habitat.
 There are vessels attached to the trees and pipes that are extracting the latex out of them.